 Jeremy was educated at Harvard University and the University of Sydney, and began his career with the strategy consultants McKinsey & Company.
 He lives in New York.

-Anne Keenan is Head of Strategy at Purpose and a member of the Executive team.
+Anne Keenan is Head of Strategy and Partnerships at Purpose and a member of the Executive team.
 She brings nearly twenty years of digital marketing and advocacy expertise to Purpose’s partners, with experience at both progressive advocacy organizations like Planned Parenthood and creative agencies including iCrossing.
 As a strategist, Anne loves that she gets to solve problems for a living—starting with bringing a strategic lens to Purpose's social impact mandate.

 At Purpose, Anne leads teams to meet strategy, campaign, and branding challenges for clients, and works to build our partnerships across the company.
 With a passion for health and healthcare, she chairs the Public Health practice at Purpose, working to build expertise in the issue, and connect clients across sectors.

 Anne’s nonprofit experience includes serving as the Director of Online Content and New Media Strategy at Planned Parenthood Federation of America, overseeing online content, strategy and implementation for the organization.
 In this role, Anne doubled the organization’s number of social media supporters through social media and content strategy, expanded its Spanish-language visitors, and coordinated messages across Planned Parenthood’s 90 affiliates.
 She also worked at Planned Parenthood of New York City (PPNYC), building the organization’s grassroots organizing program, planning and implementing large-scale marketing campaigns, and serving as the Director of PPNYC’s electoral organization.